Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Introduction

-In this paper, we apply distribution-free risk control (DFRC) to mitigate the influence of corrupted in-context examples by comparing the loss of the adapted model to the default zero-shot model.
+In this paper, we apply distribution-free risk control (DFRC) to mitigate the influence of corrupted context by comparing the loss of the adapted model to the zero-shot model.
 LLMs' zero-shot performance on a wide variety of tasks has become quite strong in recent years and continues to improve \citep{kojima2023largelanguagemodelszeroshot}.
-This makes zero-shot LLMs comparatively well-understood and predictable, whereas ICL models on arbitrary user-supplied demonstrations may reflect uncontrolled or adversarial distribution shifts.
-Using the zero-shot model as a baseline also anchors risk control in a setting that has undergone extensive pre-deployment safety testing \citep{zhang2024safetybenchevaluatingsafetylarge, yuan2025sevalautomatedcomprehensivesafety}, unlike the highly variable in-context examples that arise during deployment.
-Recent work has shown that depth controls how much an LLM can learn from in-context examples; LLMs ``overthink'' on harmful examples, meaning their performance peaks at some intermediate layer and drops in deeper (later) layers \citep{halawi2024overthinkingtruth}.
-We replicate these results on our tasks; an example is shown in Fig. \ref{fig:overthinking-example}(b), where the model does well given correct demonstrations, reasonably well given no demonstrations (zero-shot), and very poorly given incorrect demonstrations.
-Inspired by this, we implement early-exiting as a natural mechanism for applying this risk control.
+This makes zero-shot LLMs comparatively well-understood and predictable, whereas in-context learning (ICL) or context-influenced models on arbitrary user-supplied inputs may reflect uncontrolled or adversarial distribution shifts.
+Using the zero-shot model as a baseline also anchors risk control in a setting that has undergone extensive pre-deployment safety testing \citep{zhang2024safetybenchevaluatingsafetylarge, yuan2025sevalautomatedcomprehensivesafety}, unlike the highly variable user-provided contexts that arise during deployment.
+Recent work has shown that depth controls how much an LLM can learn from its context; LLMs ``overthink'' on harmful inputs, meaning their performance peaks at some intermediate layer and drops in deeper (later) layers \citep{halawi2024overthinkingtruth}.
+We replicate these results on our tasks; an example is shown in Fig. \ref{fig:overthinking-example}(b), where the model does well given helpful context, reasonably well given no context (zero-shot), and poorly given harmful context.
+Inspired by this, we implement early-exiting as a mechanism for applying risk control.